• Home

 Michael Cockerell’s comments on Memories by our chairman Naim Attallah…

 ‘It’s a wonderful book.
 What a remarkable life you have had!
 Your stylish,recounting of it is vivid, insightful and and very amusing.
 I note that like me you are a very green artist – always happy to recycle old material.
 Quite right.
-The old lines are often th
+The old lines are often the best ones and need regularly to be

 • May 22, 2020